bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 I was like, yeah, I'll support that.
 Like, I'll run that.
 Like, I think this is a cool improvement.
-And so, and I, after Taproot merged in, I was like, ooh, maybe we can have like a bunch of changes to Bitcoin in the next couple of years because, you know, before SegWit like OP_CTV and CSV, it was just like no big deal.
+And so, and I, after Taproot merged in, I was like, ooh, maybe we can have like a bunch of changes to Bitcoin in the next couple of years because, you know, before SegWit like `OP_CTV` and `CSV`, it was just like no big deal.
 You know, it was like people sort of write it like, okay, cool, merge it in like a couple of weeks later.
 Yeah, it's running, you can use it.
 And like, things like that weren't a big deal.